 • The provision would increase the number of AMT filers, and would also cause additional taxpayers to perform AMT calculations only to determine that they do not have any AMT liability.
-See comments on standard deduction for Treasury's estimate of the combined impact of this provision and the increase in the standard deduction on AMT filing for tax year 2010.
+See comments on standard deduction for Treasury's estimate of the combined impact of this provision on the increase in the standard deduction on AMT filing when fully phased in and at tax year 2010 levels.